 Vibration Damping Vibration Isolation

 Marian Inc. engineers are experts in managing shock and vibration control.
 We recommend that you check out Rogers' PORON® Urethanes or BISCO® Silicones when deciding on a material solution for vibration management.
 Rogers' materials can damp or isolate structure borne vibration before they become noise.
-For more robust applications, the Isolation Efficiency Calculator tool uses your system specifications to calculate the isolation efficiency of Rogers' heavy duty VXT materials, and provides you with the most effective material option for your application.
+For more robust applications, Roger's Isolation Efficiency Calculator tool uses your system specifications to calculate the isolation efficiency of Rogers' heavy duty VXT materials, and provides you with the most effective material option for your application.
 We also recommend investigating 3M E-A-R products to assist you in providing a solution for the vibration complications that your application is experiencing.

 Marian Inc. die cuts foams and silicones of different thicknesses to fit the requirements of your specific application.
 Contact us to discuss solutions for your complex vibration issues.
 Our sales engineers will provide material recommendations and work with you to find a solution to reverse the vibration issues you are experiencing.